-Facilitator to choose either ozone or CITES as examples of a policy trend moving from issue recognition to mitigation, depending on the audience.
-The following slides provide background notes for both options.
+Facilitator to choose either ozone , CITES or the CBD as examples of a policy trend moving from issue recognition to mitigation, depending on the audience.
+The following slides provide background notes for these 3 options.

 Note: though the following facilitator notes begin with Issue Recognition and move forwards through to Mitigation, the animation in the main presentation slides begin with Mitigation and moves backwards through to Issue Recognition.
 The facilitator should choose which direction they feel is more appropriate.